logisim-evolution/logisim-evolution/README.md

 **Note for macOS users**:
 The Logisim-evolution.app is not code-signed.
-The first time you launch it, you should do so by ctrl- or right-clicking the app and selecting `Open`, which will give you a panel that allows you to open it.
+The first time you launch it, you should do so by holding <kbd>CTRL</kbd> while clicking or clicking by right mouse button the app and selecting `Open`, which will give you a panel that allows you to open it.
 Depending on your security settings, you may also get a panel asking if you wish to allow it to accept network connections.
-You can click `Deny`.
+You can click `Deny` as we do not need network access currently nor we do request any.

 ### Nightly builds ###